zowe/docs-site/docs/user-guide/ze-usage.md

 #### Issue MVS commands

-Zowe Explorer also enables you to issue MVS command.
+Zowe Explorer also enables you to issue MVS commands.
 You can issue such commands as Allocate or Exec against a profile.

 1. Press the **F1** key on your keyboard.
 2. Select the **Zowe:Issue MVS Command** option.
 3. Select your profile.
-4. Issue a MVS command.
+4. Issue an MVS command.

 <img src="../images/ze/ZE-Jobs-Issue-TSO-Command.gif" alt="Issue a MVS command">